thephpleague/openapi-psr7-validator/README.md

 ## TODO
 - [ ] Support Discriminator Object (note: apparently, this is not so straightforward, as discriminator can point to any external scheme)
-- [ ] add validation for Request class.
-    - Usually for serverside testing purposes ServerRequest is what we need.
-    But, Request should be quite easy to add.